hapijs/accept/API.md

 ### Preferences

 If you are looking for a set of specific encodings you can pass that in as an array to the `preferences` parameter.
 Your preferences **must** be an array.
 In the preferences array you specify a list of possible encodings you want to look for, in order of preference.
 Accept will return back the most preferential option it can find, if any match.
+The preferences array does not support parameters, only base types.

 ```
 const encoding = Accept.encoding("gzip, deflate, sdch", ["deflate", "identity"]); // encoding === "delate"